 Starting November 6, 2019 00:00 Beijing Time, WishPost merchants may utilize an online dispute process directly in their WishPost account to submit logistics-related disputes for their EPC and/or Advanced Logistics Program orders and view dispute status.
 This FAQ walks merchants through the details of this process.

-How do I submit online disputes for penalties related to EPC and/or Advanced Logistics Program orders in WishPost?
+How do I submit online disputes for infractions related to EPC and/or Advanced Logistics Program orders in WishPost?

 Then, merchants will arrive at the EPC Dispute Toolkits page where they can submit a dispute online (as shown below).
 Select the “Upload EPC Dispute” tab to begin: